 - Some older electrical systems like knob and tube wiring.

 In almost every case the homeowner was unaware of any problems!

 Eliminate The Surprise- Do a Pre-Sale Home Inspection

 Pre-Sale home inspections are a great way to decrease the most stressful part of a Glendale CA home purchase.
-When you do a pre-sale home inspection and disclose your home’s condition to potential buyers before a deal is signed, you take away a large part of any buyer’s negotiating power.
+You eliminate much of the buyer’s negotiation power with a pre-sale home inspection and thorough disclosures.

 The Homebuyer Attitude Before the Contract